Introduction to Universal Credit

 How will it affect me?

-It is expected to be introduced to Northern Ireland in Summer 2014 and can be claimed if you are not working, looking for work or working in a low paid job or are sick and not able to work.
+Once introduced in Northern Ireland, Universal Credit can be claimed if you are not working, looking for work or working in a low paid job or are sick and not able to work.

 You will be able to claim Universal Credit if you: